tarantool/cartridge/rst/cartridge_dev.rst

 Deploying an application
 --------------------------------------------------------------------------------

+After you've developed you application locally, you can deploy it to a test or production environment.

+"Deploy" includes packing the application into a specific distribution format, installing to the target system, and running the application.

 You have four options to deploy a Tarantool Cartridge application:

 * as an :ref:`rpm <cartridge-deploy-rpm>` package (for production);